PaulWay/openscad_work/Woodworking_and_workshop_tools/README.md

 obviate support material, and provide a mild air pressure to draw dust away from the user.

 The easiest way to assemble it is to put both pieces inside the loop of the sanding belt first, then move them around until the ends meet and interlock.
-Then put the chuck in.
+Then pick it up and put the chuck in from the other side - the 'vanes' of the fan are angled in on the 'outside' away from the chuck.
 The part has been designed to allow customisation for other belt and chuck sizes.

 **File: `masonry_drill_rack_v1.0.scad`**